 Polar exploration is a once-in-a-lifetime experience.
 It’s not just for the die-hard extreme adventurers; there really are options for almost everyone.
 It all starts with a conversation.
 To make sure it’s done right, the first step is assessing your fitness and level of experience, as well as discussing your goals.
 Then, it’s about choosing the expedition that’s right for you — whether that’s starting with the foundations of Level 1 or opting for something more intense like a Level 2 or 3 adventure.
 The preparations start six months prior to the actual expedition date.
 This gives us enough time to take care of the logistics and work on developing your physical abilities.
 As intimidating as it might seem, exploring the polar regions is an enriching experience that will make you appreciate the world and people in it with new ardor.
 I truly believe that if someone has the will and determination to successfully complete a polar expedition, they can do it!
 It’s all about taking the right steps to get them there.

-For a more in-depth look at polar exploration with Dixie, watch the FREE recording of our Epic Adventure Webinar, where he goes into great detail about his trips and experiences, complete with photos and audience questions.
+For a more in-depth look at polar exploration with Dixie, watch his 57hours Adventure Talk, where he goes into great detail about his trips and experiences, complete with photos and and advice on how you can train and take on your first polar adventure: